-Goslings Pre-Reception Nursery to Reception Bursaries of up to 50% are available to children joining our Goslings Pre- Reception Nursery and continuing in to Reception Class.
-To be eligible for the full bursary, children must attend our nursery for a minimum one school term and a minimum of three sessions per week:
+Goslings Pre-Reception Nursery to Reception Loyalty Fee Remission of up to 50% are available to children joining our Goslings Pre- Reception Nursery and continuing in to Reception Class.
+To be eligible for the full loyalty fee remission, children must attend our nursery for a minimum one school term and a minimum of three paid sessions per week:

-One term’s attendance at our Goslings Pre-Reception Nursery with a minimum of three sessions per week: 50% fees remission from Reception to Year 2 inclusive.
-Continuation into Years 3-6 inclusive: 25% fees remission
+One term’s attendance at our Goslings Pre-Reception Nursery with a minimum of three paid sessions per week: 50% fees remission from Reception to Year 2 inclusive.

 Sixth Form Loyalty Remission provide fees remission to pupils entering the Sixth Form based on their years in education at the School on the following scale:

 There is no deadline for loyalty fee remission applications for new pupils and pupils are able to join the School at any time of year.
 However, they are limited and will be offered on a first come first served basis so an application at the earliest time is strongly recommended.